Completing Axion Double Level Crossings: The general model for axion double level crossings

 In this section, we present the general model for axion double level crossings within the framework of multi-axion mass mixing in the string axiverse \cite{Li:2025cep}.
 Considering a scenario where the $Z_{\mathcal N}$ axion ($a_{\mathcal N}$) coexists with multiple ALPs ($A_i$),\footnote{For the original axion double level crossings involving the mixing scenario of one $Z_{\mathcal N}$ axion and one ALP, please refer to our previous ref.~\cite{Li:2023uvt}.} the low-energy effective Lagrangian for this type of mixing can be formulated as follows

-where $\theta_{\mathcal N}$ and $\Theta_i$ are the $Z_{\mathcal N}$ axion and ALP angles, respectively, $f_{a_{\mathcal N}}$ and $f_{A_i}$ are the axion decay constants, $m_{a_{\mathcal N}}$ and $m_{A_i}$ are the axion masses, $n_{ij}$ are the domain wall numbers, and $\delta_i$ are the constant phases.
-The precise formula for the $Z_{\mathcal N}$ axion mass is detailed in appendix~\ref{appendix_mass}, whereas the mass of ALPs, under the assumption of the simplest single-field scenario, remains constant across all instances.
+where $\theta_{\mathcal N}$ and $\Theta_i$ are the $Z_{\mathcal N}$ axion and ALP angles, respectively, $f_{a_{\mathcal N}}$ and $f_{A_i}$ the axion decay constants, $m_{a_{\mathcal N}}$ and $m_{A_i}$ the axion masses, $n_{ij}$ the domain wall numbers, and $\delta_i$ the constant phases.
+The $Z_{\mathcal N}$ axion mass is detailed in appendix~\ref{appendix_mass}, while the ALP mass remains constant in the simplest single-field scenario.
 The constant phases $\delta_i$ are deemed to be zero, which is equivalent to seeking a separate resolution to the strong CP problem.
+Since this assumption does not alter the evolution of the axion fields during mixing, it has no impact on the final axion production in our scenario \cite{Li:2023xkn}.

 To ensure the occurrence of maximal mass mixing, according to ref.~\cite{Li:2025cep}, we need to assume that the masses of all ALPs $m_{A_i}$ must be less than the intermediate-temperature mass of the $Z_{\mathcal N}$ axion $m_{a_{\mathcal N},\pi}$,\footnote{In the canonical QCD axion case, this is the zero-temperature mass of the QCD axion.} and there must be no equality among the ALP masses, $\rm i.e.$, $m_{A_i}<m_{a_{\mathcal N},\pi},\, \forall i$, and $m_{A_i}\neq m_{A_j},\, \forall i\neq j$.
 This is because, in the case of equality, effective mixing would occur only once.
 Furthermore, the decay constants of all ALPs $f_{A_i}$ must be either less than or greater than the decay constant of the $Z_{\mathcal N}$ axion $f_{a_{\mathcal N}}$ simultaneously, $\rm i.e.$, $f_{A_i}<f_{a_{\mathcal N}},\, \forall i$ or $f_{A_i}>f_{a_{\mathcal N}},\, \forall i$.
 Depending on different selections of the axion decay constants, the mixing discussed here can typically be further categorized into the {\it light axion scenario} \cite{Daido:2015cba, Li:2023uvt}, which suppresses the (QCD or $Z_{\mathcal N}$) axion energy density, and the {\it heavy axion scenario} \cite{Cyncynates:2023esj}, which enhances the axion energy density.\footnote{We will redefine the light and heavy axion scenarios in this work.
 In fact, they should be categorized as $f_{A_i}<f_{a_{\mathcal N}}/{\mathcal N},\, \forall i$ and $f_{A_i}>f_{a_{\mathcal N}}/{\mathcal N},\, \forall i$, respectively.} Here, we first discuss the light axion scenario, where the decay constants of all ALPs are smaller than that of the $Z_{\mathcal N}$ axion.
 In this case, the matrix of domain wall numbers $n_{ij}$ should be taken as follows